appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-configprdt-update.md

 In this integration scenario, multiple connections have been made for Updating Configurable Products from Ms Dynamics NAV to Magento2 (along with multiple Magento websites from a single Magento admin).

-As a pre-requisite, the user needs to create and sync the Simple Products first, followed by the sync process of adding Configurable Products.
+As a pre-requisite, the user needs to create and sync the Simple Products (child items) first, followed by the sync process of adding Configurable Products.
 [Click here](/simple-productadd/), to know more about creating simple products in MS Dynamics NAV.
 For knowing about the addition of Configurable items, [Click Here](/configproduct-add).

 For updating Configurable products from Ms Dynamics NAV to Magento2 (Multistore), these are the changes that could be performed for updating a configurable product.

-* Updates in Web Product Details CP Page: The user can update the WebAttributeSetId, the Web TaxClass Id,  WebDescription, WebShortDescription.
+* Updates in Web Product Details CP Page: The user can update the Web TaxClass Id,  WebDescription and WebShortDescription.
 * Updates in Web ProductWebsites Page: The user can change/update the WebSiteId of the product.
-* Updates in Web ProductAttribute Page: The user can modify/update the AttributeId and the AttributeOptionId
+* Updates in Web ProductAttribute Page: No changes required in this section.AttributeOptionId is always blank in Configurable product.
 * Updates in Web ProductCategory Page: The user be able to modify/update the CategoryId of the product in this page.
+Also the `AttributeOptionId` is `always blank in Configurable product`.
-* Updates in the Web Product Child Details Page: The user be able to modify/update the ChildItemNo and the PriceType.
+* Updates in the Web Product Child Details Page: The user be able to modify/update the ChildItem.
-* The changes in the AEC Application Item list will be modifies as per the changes in the Web Product Details CP Page.
+* The changes in the AEC Application Item list will be modified as per the changes in the Web Product Details CP Page.

-* On completion of the process click on the OK button.
+On completion of the process click OK button.
 The entire `ItemCard` for this Configurable product is given below.
 ![confgprdctadd_navtomage2multi1](/staticfiles/integration/media/confgprdctadd_navtomage2multi1.png)

 ## LookUp Mapping